Gateshead Council Is Moving To Data-Led Enforcement

 Mandatory licensing in Gateshead

-Mandatory licensing is required in Gateshead if your rented property is occupied by five or more people who form more than one household, including:
+Mandatory HMO licensing applies across Gateshead (and all of England) to larger HMOs — properties occupied by five or more people forming more than one household, including:

 - Shared houses and flats occupied by students and young professionals.